-After a decades-long ban, Massachusetts bid to bring back happy hour is gathering steam
+After a decades-long ban, Massachusetts’ bid to bring back happy hour is gathering steam

 Advocates of the ban’s repeal assert that ride-hailing apps have now made it less tempting for intoxicated people to drive.
 They also point to a nationwide drop in deaths related to drunken driving: In 1985, about 18,000 people died in alcohol-impaired crashes, according to federal data.
 In 2019, that number was about 10,000.

 Besides, they argue, other states have adopted and then eased or repealed similar rules.
-Illinois did it in 2015, Kansas in 2012.
+Illinois eased restrictions in 2015, Kansas in 2012.
 Fatalities resulting from alcohol-involved car crashes haven’t changed significantly in those two states since their bans were rescinded, according to federal tallies.

 Illinois recorded 998 deaths linked to driving under the influence in 2015.
-In 2019, the most recent year for which relevant data is available, it recorded 1,009 deaths, with a similar population size.
+In 2019, the most recent year for which relevant data is available, it recorded 1,009 deaths, with a similar population size (about 12.7 million).
 Kansas recorded 405 drunken driving deaths in 2012.
-In 2019, that number was 411, also with a similar population.
+In 2019, that number was 411, also with a similar population (about 2.9 million).

 The same year, Massachusetts, with 6.9 million people, recorded 334 drunken driving deaths.

-Amid a rise in covid-19 cases, and associated social-distancing measures, Joshua Lewin, co-owner of Juliet + Company, which operates a restaurant in Somerville and one in Boston, told NBC that happy hour specials would be helpful for restaurants that depend on alcohol sales.
+Amid a rise in coronavirus cases, and associated social distancing measures, Joshua Lewin, co-owner of Juliet + Company, which operates a restaurant in Somerville and one in Boston, told NBC that happy hour specials would be helpful for restaurants that depend on alcohol sales.
 “Having customers spread out throughout the day into the margins when they normally wouldn’t be excited to come in would be incredibly beneficial,” he told NBC.

 Gov. Charlie Baker (R) has expressed doubts about repealing Massachusetts’s ban against happy hour.